 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant while you are receiving this medicine and for 6 months after stopping it.
-Men should continue to use birth control for 3 months after the last dose of this medicine.
+Your doctor may do tests to make sure you are not pregnant before starting this medicine.
+Use an effective form of birth control to keep from getting pregnant while you are receiving this medicine and for at least 6 months after stopping it.
+Men should continue to use birth control for at least 3 months after the last dose of this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Bendamustine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection (eg, pneumonia).
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of an infection or bleeding:

 - If you can, avoid people with infections.
-Check with your doctor right away if you think you are getting an infection or if you have fever or chills, cough or hoarseness, lower back or side pain, painful or difficult urination, shortness of breath, or unusual bleeding or bruising.
+Check with your doctor right away if you think you are getting an infection or if you have fever or chills, cough or hoarseness, lower back or side pain, painful or difficult urination, trouble breathing, or unusual bleeding or bruising.

 - Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.